Logging

 You can view logs with the Heroku CLI, the dashboard, your logging add-on, or in your log drain.

-You can’t view logs for apps in Shield spaces with Private Space Logging enabled.
+You can’t view logs for apps in spaces with Private Space Logging enabled.
 Retrieve logs from your log drain instead.

 View Logs with the Heroku CLI